Skip to main content

 Getting Started: Welcome Offers and First Box Experience

-HelloFresh runs the most aggressive new subscriber offer in the meal kit industry: typically 16 or more free meals distributed across the first five boxes, totaling $100 or more in savings off the standard rate.
-After the welcome period, prices run $8.99 to $13.49 per serving.
-Skipping a week takes three taps in the app; cancellation is handled in account settings in under two minutes with no fee.
-A pause option lets subscribers hold their subscription without fully canceling, which is useful for travel or seasonal breaks.
+HelloFresh runs a more aggressive new-subscriber offer than Blue Apron: typically 16 or more free meals across the first five boxes, totaling $100 or more off the standard rate, versus Blue Apron's roughly 50 percent off the first box.
+After the welcome period, prices run $8.99 to $13.49 per serving, undercutting Blue Apron's $9.99 to $15.49.
+Skipping a week takes three taps, and cancellation is done in account settings in under two minutes with no fee.
+A pause option holds the subscription without canceling.
+Choose HelloFresh over Blue Apron to start if the deeper multi-box discount and lower price outweigh Blue Apron's wine add-on.

 Who Gets the Best Value Long-Term